arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 ![Uploading the blink_GreenLed_M4 to the M4 core](assets/por_ard_dcp_upload_code_m4.png)

-# Using just one program
+# Programming both Cores with just one sketch

-As we have learnt along this tutorial, we need especific programs in order to program different applications for both of the cores.
-By using a bit more advanced programmin concepts, you can program different behaviors for both cores by using the same program.
+As you have learnt in this tutorial, we need specific programs and sketches in order to program different applications for both of the cores, but using a bit more advanced programming concepts, you can program different behaviors for both cores by using the same program.

 ***Programming bigger applications by using this method may increase the difficulty of the program you will need to create.***

-In order to see different behaviors for both LEDs, this example  will blink both of them with random sequences.
+Let's now to create a new sketch to  blink both of LEDs with random sequences, this will allow you to clearly see different behaviors for both of the LEDs using a very simple program.

 ## 1. Programming the M7 Core Set-up

-Let's open a new sketch and start by adding the following lines of code.
-The code between `#ifdef CORE_CM7` and `#endif` will only apply for the M7 Core tol boot the M4 core and allow it to run its corresponding sketch and to allow the M7 core to control the blue LED of the board.
+Let's start by opening a new sketch and naming it **blink_2cores.ino**.
+Then let's add the following lines of code.

 ```cpp
 void setup() {